MicrosoftDocs/cpp-docs/docs/standard-library/hash-map.md

 > [!NOTE]
 > This header is obsolete.
 The alternative is [\<unordered_map>](unordered-map.md).

-Defines the container template classes hash_map and hash_multimap and their supporting templates.
+Defines the container class templates hash_map and hash_multimap and their supporting templates.

 ## Syntax